UXAspects/UXAspects/guides/angular-upgrade-guide.md

 })
 ```

-Once all the pages in your application have been upgraded you can then easily switch out the Angular 1 router for the Angular 4 router as it expects components instead of urls.
+Once all the pages in your application have been upgraded you can then easily switch out the AngularJS router for the Angular router as it expects components instead of urls.

 ## Upgrade Tips and Notes

-#### Angular 4+ Directives
+#### Angular Directives

-Directives provided as part of Angular 4+ do not work when used in an Angular 1 application, for example `ngFor`, `ngIf` and also including `ngModel` from the `FormsModule`.
+Directives provided as part of Angular do not work when used in an AngularJS application, for example `ngFor`, `ngIf` and also including `ngModel` from the `FormsModule`.

-While this can be inconvenient, the Angular 1 equivalent (eg. `ng-if` and `ng-repeat`) directives should work as expected and be able to fulfil your requirements.
+While this can be inconvenient, the AngularJS equivalent (eg. `ng-if` and `ng-repeat`) directives should work as expected and be able to fulfil your requirements.

 The exception to the rule is `ng-model` which will not work across the two frameworks.
 To work around this issue all UX Aspects components that accept `ngModel` will have an additional two-way property you can bind to that will provide the same functionality.

 #### Component Templates

-When using both Angular 1 and Angular 4+ components within the one application you need to ensure that any component used in a component's template has either been upgraded or downgraded to the appropriate framework.
+When using both AngularJS and Angular components within the one application you need to ensure that any component used in a component's template has either been upgraded or downgraded to the appropriate framework.

 For example if I have the following components: